 By clicking on the link(s) above you will be departing from the regulatory site of Special Risks Bureau.
 The Special Risks Bureau (Cura Financial Services) is not responsible for the accuracy of the information contained within the linked site(s).

-2. I have a high BMI because I am very fit and muscular, and I am being told that I need to pay more for my insurance because of this.
-This doesn't seem fair.
-Is it?
+2. I have a high BMI because I am very fit and muscular and I am being told that I need to pay more for my insurance because of this which doesn't seem fair.
+Is this standard?

 Review by Sarah and Mark on 19th February 2016

 “I was given a really good service, I honestly thought I would not get insured for my mortgage due to my health conditions. everyone I spoke to were really nice and kept me up to date it was nice to know I was dealing with real people.
 Would highly recommend A+++” - 5